sgorgun/if-else-statements/README.md

 ### Sub-task 7

-Analyze the algorithm depicted on the flowchart below and figure out what statements may be used to implement the algorithm (_if_ or _if-else_).
+Analyze the algorithm shown on the flowchart below and figure out which statements can be used to implement the algorithm (_if_ or _if-else_).

 ![Task 7 Flowchart](images/task7.png)

-Implement the [DoSomething](IfElseStatements/Task7.cs#L5) method in the _Task7_ class with the similar algorithm, but the implementation should have **cascading** _if-else_ statements.
+Implement the [DoSomething](IfElseStatements/Task7.cs#L5) method in the _Task7_ class using the similar algorithm, but only with **cascading** _if-else_ statements.
 For the expected method output values see test cases for the method [unit test](IfElseStatements.Tests/Task7Tests.cs#L50).

 ### Sub-task 8

-The algorithm depicted on the flowchart below is implemented using cascading _if-else_ statements.
+The algorithm shown on the flowchart below is implemented using cascading _if-else_ statements.

 ![Task 8 Flowchart](images/task8.png)

-Analyze the algorithm, and implement the [DoSomething](IfElseStatements/Task7.cs#L5) method in the _Task7_ class with **nested** _if-else_ statements.
+Analyze the algorithm and implement the [DoSomething](IfElseStatements/Task7.cs#L5) method in the _Task7_ class with **nested** _if-else_ statements.
 For the expected method output values see test cases for the method [unit test](IfElseStatements.Tests/Task8Tests.cs#L450).

 ## Fix Compiler Issues